rjcamatos/BMPFrameBuffer/README.md

-# BMPFrameBuffer
+#Python BMPFrameBuffer
- A Frame Buffer With ability to save as Bitmap Image
+ A Python Frame Buffer With ability to save as Bitmap Image